How to choose the perfect tree for your garden

 Trees provide a lifetime of beauty, clean air, shade, and shelter, AND add character and value to any property (provided they’re planted in the right place).

-But choosing the right tree for your specific garden can be challenging sometimes.
+However, choosing the right tree for your specific garden can be challenging sometimes.

 If you’re shopping for trees for a new garden or to enhance your existing one, you may be overwhelmed by all the species of trees available at Cape Garden.

 And regularly, when it comes to trees, a decision in haste can lead to a lifetime of regret!
-Many trees grow more beautiful generation after generation; others have the potential to create decades of trouble - dropping messy fruit or creating all sorts of problems with its invasive, spreading roots!
+Many trees grow more beautiful generation after generation; others have the potential to create decades of trouble - dropping messy fruit or creating all sorts of problems with their invasive, spreading roots!

 These days more and more homeowners are living on smaller properties.
 Many gardens have downsized.